feizc/Next-Sentence-Prediction/README.md

-# Sentence-Prediction
+# Next-Sentence-Prediction
-This project is the implementation of paper: [Toward Better Storylines with Sentence-Level Language Models(https://arxiv.org/abs/2005.05255)] predict the next sentence with MLP or BERT
+This project is the re-implementation of paper: [Toward Better Storylines with Sentence-Level Language Models](https://arxiv.org/abs/2005.05255).

+Requirement: Pytorch 1.5 and huggingface bert-base-chinese.

+Predict the next chinese sentence with MLP or BERT.